JYRuan1231/NCTU_Visual_Recognition_HW1/README.md

 * resnext101_32x8d
 * efficientnet_b4

-We supply two ways to use our program(training and testing)
+Second, we supply two ways to use our program to training and testing model

 Example: